 Reconciling Bank Accounts | QuickBooks Online | You can import bank statements, match transactions, and spot missing items in the reconciliation easily. |

 Issuing Invoices | QuickBooks Online | It offers great customization options that are easy to use.
-Users can send invoices directly from within QuickBooks Online and track outstanding invoices with a few clicks. |
+Users can send invoices directly from the platform and track outstanding invoices with a few clicks. |

-Tracking Unpaid Bills | QuickBooks Online | Since billing shares the same concept as invoicing, QuickBooks Online is better for bill tracking.
+Tracking Unpaid Bills | QuickBooks Online | Since billing shares the same concept as invoicing, it’s better for bill tracking.
 Users can create purchase orders and service items for recording purchases of goods and services. |

-Tracking Cost of Goods Sold (COGS) | Depends | Excel offers more flexibility in computing COGS, ending inventory, and cost per unit of inventory in exchange for more manual work.
+Tracking COGS | Depends | Excel offers more flexibility in computing COGS, ending inventory, and cost per unit of inventory in exchange for more manual work.
 In QuickBooks Online, COGS tracking is automatic, but you can’t generate inventory schedules using various inventory costing methods. |

-Creating Amortization Schedules | Excel | It can compute loan amortizations easily; QuickBooks Online doesn’t have this feature. |
+Creating Amortization Schedules | Excel | It can compute loan amortizations easily.
+QuickBooks Online doesn’t have this feature. |

-Managing Projects | Depends | Both can be used for managing projects; they have features that enable you to manage project tasks, income, expenses, and billings. |
+Managing Projects | Depends | Both can be used for project management.
+They have features that enable you to manage project tasks, income, expenses, and billings. |

 Computing Taxes | Excel | It can compute taxes as long as you know how taxes are computed.
 However, you still have to assemble the computations from scratch since Excel has no built-in tax functions.
 QuickBooks Online will track income and expenses for your tax return but doesn’t compute taxes. |

 Generating Financial Reports | Depends | QuickBooks Online offers an easier solution since you can generate reports from its predefined report titles.
-But with Excel, you can customize reports further by using its formatting features.
-Another option is to export a QuickBooks report to Excel for further customization. |
+With Excel, you can customize reports further by using its formatting features.
+You can also export a QuickBooks report to Excel for further customization. |

-Creating Charts & Graphs | Excel | It is known for its charts and graphs.
-You can use it to create graphs and export source data from QuickBooks Online. |
+Creating Charts & Graphs | Excel | It’s known for its charts and graphs.
+You can create graphs and export source data from QuickBooks Online. |

 Creating Budgets & Forecasts | Depends | If you’re using QuickBooks Online Advanced, you can use Spreadsheet Sync to connect QuickBooks and Excel.
 However, if you want to use advanced forecasting models in budgeting, Excel is the better pick. |